acan12/coconut/README.md

     * support multiple resource directories
     * full mvp implementation
     * integrate Retrofit with RXObserver

+- `2.0.5` :
+    * Using mvp framework version 2
+    * fix issue for Api management in base code

 - `1.0.14` :
     * fix base fragment has same behaviour with base activity when call api